isonnymichael/cirqa-docs/tokenomics.md

 ### Economic Incentives

-- **Liquidity Mining**: Earn CIRQA by providing liquidity to supported markets
+- **Scholarship Funding Rewards**: Earn CIRQA by funding student scholarships with USDT
-- **Borrowing Incentives**: Earn CIRQA by borrowing specific assets
+- **Rating Participation**: Earn CIRQA by participating in the community rating system
-- **Staking Rewards**: Stake CIRQA to earn a share of protocol fees
+- **Staking Rewards**: Stake CIRQA to earn a share of protocol fees from scholarship funding

 ### Protocol Utility

-- **Fee Discounts**: Stake CIRQA to receive discounts on borrowing and liquidation fees
+- **Rating Power**: Hold CIRQA to participate in scholarship rating and scoring
-- **Collateral Boosts**: Staked CIRQA may provide collateral factor boosts for other assets
+- **Governance Rights**: Vote on scholarship platform parameters and treasury allocation
-- **Priority Liquidation Protection**: CIRQA stakers receive priority in liquidation protection mechanisms
+- **Premium Features**: Access to advanced scholarship filtering and analytics

 ## Value Accrual Mechanisms

-CIRQA's value is designed to grow with protocol usage through several mechanisms:
+CIRQA's value is designed to grow with scholarship platform usage through several mechanisms:

 ### Fee Sharing

 A portion of protocol fees is directed to CIRQA stakers:

-- **Origination Fees**: One-time fees charged when borrowing assets
+- **Scholarship Funding Fees**: Protocol fees collected from scholarship funding transactions (default 1%)
-- **Interest Spread**: A percentage of the interest paid by borrowers
+- **Platform Utility**: Fees from premium features and advanced scholarship analytics
-- **Liquidation Fees**: A percentage of liquidation penalties
+- **Rating Incentives**: A portion of fees used to reward active community raters

 ### Supply Dynamics